DigitalMediaLab-AT/digitalmedialab.at/README.md

 # Website for digitalmedialab.at

 [Jenkyll Website](https://jekyllrb.com/) for the Digital Media Lab (DML) research group, online at [digitalmedialab.at](digitalmedialab.at).
 The domain is registered with World4You and hosted on GitHub-Pages.
-The setup is such that every change in the repository is directly applied online by GitHub-Pages.
+The repository is directly published online by GitHub-Pages.
 Content is stored file-based: mostly Markdown (.md) and YML (.yml) files.

 ## Open Points | Discussions | ToDos

 - [ ] Remove any PIE related meta-data, links, names, ...
+- [ ] Update contact form.
 - [ ] How to handle people and project categories?
 - [ ] Should we add people and teams (automatically) via people to projects and areas?